chloealbright/DevHiveMind/Architecture/Choosing Database.md

 #### **Decision Factors:**
 - **Project Requirements:** Consider scalability, flexibility, and performance (NoSQL) or data consistency and a mature ecosystem (SQL).
 - **Data Structure:** For well-structured, relational data, opt for SQL; choose NoSQL for flexible models.
 - **Workload Analysis:** Heavy read/write operations may favor NoSQL's performance advantages.
+Evaluate the performance characteristics of the database.
+Understand read and write patterns, latency requirements, and query complexities.
+Test the database's performance under realistic conditions.

 >[!node]
 >Side note if you use other databases like an H2 in embedded mode it can help in terms of running a database in a restricted environment like TD bank but it restricts the access of the database to external services that you may want to connect to